cloudflare/cloudflare-docs/content/rules/_partials/_managed-challenge-issues.md

 ---

 {{<Aside type="warning">}}
-Using managed challenges with $1 may cause challenge loops.
+Using Cloudflare challenges along with $1 may cause challenge loops.
 Refer to [Rules troubleshooting](/rules/reference/troubleshooting/) for more information.
 {{</Aside>}}